Stackclash/5e-vault/5. Mechanics/Items/Potion Of Lightning Resistance.md

 When you drink this potion, you gain resistance to lightning damage for 1 hour.

 *Source: Dungeon Master's Guide p.
-188*
+188. Available in the SRD.*